Klingri/Vortex.Plus/README.md

 **Vortex Pro** is a performance-focused and general-purpose web extension designed to enhance the visual and functional experience of the **Vortex** platform.
 Born from a simple Dark Mode project, it has evolved into a community-driven toolkit for power users.
 - You can find our Website [here.](https://klingri.github.io/VortexPro/)
 - Vortex2plus2 is a partial fork of VortexPro, keep in mind that they aren't both compatible, but you can find Vortex2plus2 [here.](https://github.com/inuk84/Vortex2plus2)
-- The owner of Vortex2plus2 is known for harassing people and spreading misinformation about VortexPro.
+- The owner of Vortex2plus2 is known for allegedly harassing people and allegedly spreading misinformation about VortexPro.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Discord](https://img.shields.io/badge/Discord-Join%20Us-7289DA?style=flat&logo=discord)](https://discord.gg/kedeZpj8eN)